 The results of the outcome analyses are presented in this section.
-These illustrate how the changes outlined in section 4 are expected to impact upon total income for households in different wealth groups in the cercles/districts analysed in the six livelihood zones.
+These illustrate how the changes outlined in the two scenarios in section 4 are expected to impact upon total income for households in different wealth groups in the three livelihood zones.
 This is followed by a summary of likely duration of any resulting livelihood protection and survival deficits.